alan-turing-institute/HonestCyberEval/README.md

 The Game Architecture team has confirmed the CRS execution environment supports nested virtualization for KVM.

-There is no need or support for competitors to map devices directly, they must add the `privleged: true` to containers which need it.
+There is no need or support for competitors to map devices directly, they must add the `privileged: true` to containers which need it.

 ## Environment Variables & GitHub Secrets